Lagger625/spigotmc-farts/README.md

 # spigotmc-farts
-A prank Minecraft Spigot server plugin for farting on crouching!
+A prank Minecraft Spigot server plugin for farting on crouch!